wprender/cloudbreak-docs/docs/azure/ui/create.md

 `Persistent Storage Name` This is `cbstore` by default.
 Cloudbreak will copy the image into a storage which is not deleting under the termination.
 When you starting a new cluster then the provisioning will be much faster because of the existing image.

 `Attached Storage Type` This is `single storage for all vm` by default.
-If you using the default option then your whole cluster will by in one storage which could be a bottleneck in case of [Azure](https://azure.microsoft.com/hu-hu/documentation/articles/azure-subscription-service-limits/#storage-limits).
+If are you using the default option then your whole cluster will by in one storage which could be a bottleneck in case of [Azure](https://azure.microsoft.com/hu-hu/documentation/articles/azure-subscription-service-limits/#storage-limits).
 If you are using the `separated storage for every vm` then we will deploy as much storage account as many node you have and in this case IOPS limit concern just for one node.

 `Config recommendation strategy` Strategy for configuration recommendations how will be applied.
 Recommended configurations gathered by the response of the stack advisor.